 1. How to Buy Low-Carb Pasta

 Look at the fibre content.
 If the pasta has a higher carbohydrate count than you’re expecting, ensure there’s a decent measure of fibre in it.
-Remember that any drastic changes in fibre intake can cause digestive side effects, so consider that when buying zero carbs, zero fibre pasta.
+Remember that any drastic changes in fibre intake can cause digestive side effects, so consider zero fibre pasta when buying zero carbs.

 When in doubt, choose the protein.
-Spaghetti made from kelp and konjac won’t have any protein in them, while pasta makes with pulse flours such as garbanzo bean flour, will be protein-packed obviously.
+Spaghetti made from kelp and konjac won’t have any protein, while pasta makes with pulse flours such as garbanzo bean flour, which is obviously protein-packed.
 If you feel like you could go whichever way texture-wise, select a higher protein option.

 2. Best Low-Carb Pasta You Can Buy